DSR Books & Merchandise

 If you ever do a revised edition, I would really like to get more information for donors about telling our extended family about the other families.
 It can be a difficult relationship to explain properly.
 And explaining to our toddler son about his “diblings” as our group calls them.

 And thanks for your research and activism to hold the industry accountable.

-- Former Sperm Donor's Wife
+- Wife of a Former Sperm Donor

 With the Donor Sibling Registry, Wendy Kramer and her son Ryan performed an essential and revolutionary service, by giving members of far-flung "donor" families the opportunity to find each other.
 Now, Wendy and co-author Naomi Cahn have written Finding Our Families, a much-needed guide for the offspring of sperm or eggs from usually anonymous providers, as well as their parents and even the providers themselves.
 This book is clear, straightforward, and will be immensely useful for the vast and growing numbers of "donor"-conceived families.
 Aided by the testimony of parents and offspring from the DSR, Kramer and Cahn walk you through how to search for missing biological relatives, how to communicate with them, and how to manage the challenges in the strange landscape in which offspring like myself find ourselves.
 The authors make recommendations for policy changes in the USA, and refreshingly, come out strongly against anonymity and in favour of our having the right to know who we come from.

 - Barry Stevens, Canadian filmmaker (Offspring and Bio-Dad)

 If you are thinking about having a baby through donor conception, this book is for you.
 If you are a donor-conceived person, this book is for you.
 If you are a parent raising a child who came to you through the help of an egg or sperm donor, this book is for you.
 If you are a medical or mental health professional, helping people build their families through donor conception, this book is for you...